How to prepare your website for Google’s mobile-first indexing?

 Google Mobile-First explained (What is mobile-first really?)

 When most people first heard about the mobile first index, it felt like it was disaster.
 Among all the confusion that has been made, the true meaning of this move to Google’s mobile has been lost.
 It will fundamentally change the way we optimize and create content today and in the coming years.
+Check out the guide on how to optimize your website design for Google Mobile First Indexing.

 So, what exactly is Mobile First?